Mansour Abbas: 2022–present

 Abbas led his party into the 2022 Israeli legislative election, where he was reelected.
 Abbas was praised in a November 2022 op-ed in The New York Times by former prime minister Naftali Bennett, who described him as "brave".
 Following the 2023 Hamas attack on Israel, Abbas urged unity between Jews and Arabs in Israel.

 He condemned the Hamas-led attack on Israel on 7 October 2023.
 On 1 December 2023, he said that "armed Palestinian factions need to stop using weapons and turn to a diplomatic project with the Palestinian Authority to strengthen the chances of a Palestinian state and announce an inclusive and permanent ceasefire to bring about peace and an end to" the Israeli–Palestinian conflict.
-In response, Israel's National Security Minister Itamar Ben-Gvir called him a "terrorist supporter", Finance Minister Bezalel Smotrich accused him of supporting Israel's enemies, and Legislative Committee Chairman Simcha Rothman accused Abbas and the United Arab List of being "supporters of terrorism".
+In response, Israel's National Security Minister Itamar Ben-Gvir called him a "terrorist supporter", Finance Minister Bezalel Smotrich accused him of supporting Israel's enemies, and Legislative Committee Chairman Simcha Rothman accused Abbas and Ra'am of being "supporters of terrorism".
 On the other hand, Israel's Labor Party leader Merav Michaeli praised Abbas, saying his statements demonstrate "a committed and real Jewish-Arab partnership".

+In February 2026, Abbas said in an interview with Channel 12 news that Qatar pressured him to join the Netanyahu government.